Can You Take the SAT After High School?

 Students in lower grades are not recommended to take the SAT before they are ready, as the test includes knowledge they may learn as late as their junior and senior years of high school.

-For students in their sophomore year or even younger, the PSAT would be a better choice for them to take, as not only can it help the student find future scholarships, it functions practically as an SAT practice test.
+For students in their sophomore year or even younger, the PSAT would be a better choice for them to take, as not only can it help the student find future scholarships, but it functions practically as an SAT practice test.
 The SAT requires a fee to take, while many high schools offer the PSAT annually for free.

 3. Can You Retake the Sat After High School?